 If you’ve been searching for an organic conditioner, then welcome to your new favorite list (bookmark it now and thank us later)!
 To create this list of top organic conditioners, we began our research with over 200 “natural” products.
 In the end, only 17 conditioning products met our standards.
-In order to make it onto this list, each organic conditioner had to meet the following standards: 1) MUST actually contain organic ingredients 2) MUST NOT contain sulfates, parabens, phthalates, formaldehydes, oxybenzone, ethoxylated ingredients, polysorbates, phenoxyethanol, petrochemicals, triclosan, TEA/DEA, synthetic fragrances and colors, and anything else from our list of Bad Ingredients Commonly Found in Conditioners and 3) MUST primarily consist of all-natural ingredients.
-Additionally, all ingredients are thoroughly researched and checked against the Environmental Working Group’s Skin Deep® Cosmetics Database to ensure that they are safe.
+In order to make it onto this list, each organic conditioner had to meet the following standards: 1) MUST actually contain organic ingredients 2) MUST NOT contain sulfates, parabens, phthalates, formaldehydes, oxybenzone, ethoxylated ingredients, polysorbates, phenoxyethanol, petrochemicals, triclosan, TEA/DEA, synthetic fragrances and colors, and anything else from our list of prohibited ingredients and 3) MUST primarily consist of all-natural ingredients.

 Making the switch to an organic conditioner may take a little patience on your part.
-Conventional conditioners are packed with silicones and waxes.
-These compounds coat your hair in a plastic-like substance which gives the false appearance of being silky and slippery.
-Natural conditioners, on the other hand, rely on vegetable oils, vitamins, and other Great Organic Conditioner Ingredients to replenish hair from the inside out.
+Natural conditioners rely on vegetable oils, vitamins, and other Great Organic Conditioner Ingredients to replenish hair from the inside out.
 Until you fully remove the unnatural residues left over from conventional products your hair may actually feel drier and more tangled when using an organic conditioner.
 To remove this build-up fast, you’ll need to conduct a simple apple cider vinegar hair detox.
 All you have to do is mix ¼ cup organic apple cider vinegar into 2 cups of water and thoroughly rinse your hair with this solution once per week.
 This will help to eliminate any residual grime left over from conventional hair products.

 Looking for a great shampoo to go along with your new organic conditioner?
 Then check out our list of the 20 Best Organic Shampoos That Are Actually Non-Toxic.
 Sadly, many of the brands on our list of the best organic shampoos did not make it onto this list of the top conditioners.
 Why?
 Because they didn’t meet our ingredient standards.
 A brand may use totally non-toxic ingredients in one product and then turn around and use not-so-great ingredients in another product.
 This is why it is so important to read every ingredient label instead of putting your trust in a brand name.